Babcock & Wilcox Enterprises Inc. (BW) Analysis & Opinions from Experts

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 36.14% loss in the last 1 month and extending the period to 3 months gives it a 162.96%, and is 16.98% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.01% over the week and 8.85% over the month.
+The stock witnessed a 23.72% loss in the last 1 month and extending the period to 3 months gives it a 159.30%, and is -5.81% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.54% over the week and 8.10% over the month.

 Babcock & Wilcox Enterprises Inc. (BW) Analyst Forecasts